johnalison/WorkingPhilosophy/Lists.md

   - Ideas, topics, philosophies
   - Review and revie
   - Helps you understand a topic "In your own words"
+- Use google docs to proof read text
+- Have students write first drafts of rec. letters

 # What do you we do now that will be totally replaced in 100 years?